WSULib/docs_digital_collections/virtual_machines/building_swarm.md

 # Troubleshooting / Notes

   * Remember: each VM may be connected to Fedora on `dataslice`, but it will need to index the objects locally.
 This can be performed in Ouroboros (and may take some time).

+# Removing Services

+## Fedora
+First stop the tomcat service `service tomcat7 stop` and then remove the fedora war file from `/var/lib/tomcat7/webapps`.
+Also delete the `fedora` directory inside webapps.
+Start tomcat back up with `service tomcat7 start`.

+## Ouroboros
+Remove `ouroboros.conf` from /etc/supervisor/conf.d.
+This is the configuration file that Supervisor uses to automatically start Ouroboros on boot.
+Next remove the folder `/opt/ouroboros` using a command such as `rm -r /opt/ouroboros`.

+## Solr
+First stop the tomcat service `service tomcat7 stop` and then remove the solr4 war file from `/var/lib/tomcat7/webapps`.
+Also delete the `solr4` directory inside webapps.
+Start tomcat back up with `service tomcat7 start`.